Efficiency ‘expert’ failed attempt to discredit SUPER THERM® ceramics thermal insulation coating

 Harry Reid International in Las Vegas protected with SUPER THERM®

-SUPER THERM® tested by the US Dept. of Energy in 3 locations
+SUPER THERM® tested by a US Energy Authority in 3 locations